alphagov/govuk-infrastructure/docs/kubernetes-external-secrets.md

 # Kubernetes external secrets

-This project implements [external-secrets] as described in [ADR 8].
+This project implements [external-secrets] as described in [Architectural Decision Record (ADR) 8].

 AWS SecretsManager is the source of truth for most secrets.

-## How are SecretsManager Secrets accessed by applications in Kubernetes?
+## How are SecretsManager secrets accessed by applications in Kubernetes?

-The external-secrets operator (ESO) creates CRDs such as `ClusterSecretStore` and `ExternalSecret`.
-The ClusterSecretStore is not namespaced, and is used by all namespaces.
+The External Secrets Operator (ESO) creates Custom Resource Definitions (CRDs) such as `ClusterSecretStore` and `ExternalSecret`.
+The ClusterSecretStore is not namespaced, and all namespaces use it.

 The ClusterSecretStore is responsible for authenticating with AWS when we need to manage a secret in SecretsManager.
 It holds references to secrets which hold